 Shipmates will be kindred souls of a kind

-The author of Are River Cruises for You?
-A Few of the Benefits on the website Landlopers, remarked that “the people I met onboard were active and curious travelers, no matter how old they were.
+Are River Cruises for You?
+A Few of the Benefits author writes “the people I met onboard were active and curious travelers, no matter how old they were.
 No one was content to just sit in a chair all day and watch the world float by.
 And luckily they didn’t have to.
-So regardless of our age, I’d say that almost all of the 189 passengers on board my ship were very similar to me in travel style.”
+So regardless of our age, almost all of the 189 passengers on board my ship were very similar to me in travel style.”

 Let’s talk about safety